Global stability of traveling waves for $(1+1)$-dimensional systems of quasilinear wave equations: Introduction

 The question of global existence for nonlinear wave equations with small initial data has been under active investigation for the past four decades.
 Generally speaking, in higher dimensions, the mechanism for treating this problem is based on the decay in time of linear waves.
 In particular, it is well-known that the decay rate for $(d+1)$-dimensional linear waves is $(1+t)^{-\frac{d-1}{2}}$.
 When $d\geq 4$, small data global existence results hold for generic quadratic or higher-order nonlinearities \cite{MR544044,Klainerman86}, since this decay rate is integrable in time.

 When $d\leq 3$, however, classical solutions may blow up in finite time \cite{John1}.
 Thus, Klainerman \cite{Klainerman82} introduced the so-called null condition to rule out the worst-behaving nonlinear terms that drive the formation of singularities.
-Under this condition, global existence for small data was established in pioneering works \cite{Klainerman86, MR820070} in the $(3+1)$-dimensional case, and in \cite{Alinhac01} in the $(2+1)$-dimensional case (see also \cite{MR3729247,MR3912654} for more general settings).
+Under this condition, global existence for small data was established in pioneering works \cite{Klainerman86, MR820070} in the $(3+1)$-dimensional case, and in \cite{Alinhac01} in the $(2+1)$-dimensional case (see also \cite{MR3729247,MR3912654} for more general settings and related results \cite{Cheng,Dong,Hou,Lihao,Peng,ZhaZha}).
 In contrast, linear waves in one spatial dimension do not decay in time.
-Nevertheless, for $(1+1)$-dimensional semilinear wave equations, Luli et al.~\cite{MR3783412} proved that small data still leads to global solutions if the null condition is satisfied.
+Nonetheless, for $(1+1)$-dimensional semilinear wave equations, Luli et al.~\cite{MR3783412} proved that small data still leads to global solutions if the null condition is satisfied.
+See also a former result in \cite{MR3121700}.
 The mechanism for global existence here is the interaction of waves with different velocities, which will lead to the decay of nonlinear terms.

-The importance of \cite{MR3783412} is that the authors capture this mechanism in the $L^2$-framework, that is, they develop weighted energy estimates with positive weights, which are robust and can be used in other problems.
-In fact, small data global existence for semilinear systems of wave equations with the null condition can also be proved in the $L^{\infty}$-framework (see {\rm{\cite{MR2309570,MR1284811,MR2045426,MR3730736,MR2544109}}}), through approaches based on characteristics.
+The authors capture this mechanism in the $L^2$-framework, that is, they develop weighted energy estimates with positive weights, which are robust and can have many other applications.
+The quasilinear case was treated in \cite{MR4098041}, based on the weighted energy estimates with positive weights in \cite{MR3783412}, some space-time weighted energy estimates, and new observations on the null structure in the quasilinear part.

-However, for $(1+1)$-dimensional quasilinear systems \eqref{quasiwave}, the characteristic approach does not generally work when $n > 1$.
-In particular, if one reduces \eqref{quasiwave} to a first-order system, then it may not be strictly hyperbolic and may admit characteristics without constant multiplicity, which may fail to be differentiable respect to their variables.
+For $(1+1)$-dimensional first-order quasilinear hyperbolic systems which are strictly hyperbolic or admit characteristics with constant multiplicity, a powerful method is the characteristic approach (see {\rm{\cite{MR2309570,MR1284811,MR2045426,MR3730736,MR2544109}}}).
+However, for $(1+1)$-dimensional second\emph{}-order quasilinear systems \eqref{quasiwave}, the characteristic approach does not generally work when $n > 1$ (non-scalar case).
+In particular, if one reduces \eqref{quasiwave} to a first-order system, then it may not be strictly hyperbolic and may admit characteristics without constant multiplicity, which may fail to be differentiable with respect to their variables.
 As a result, in this paper, we will develop energy-based methods based on \cite{MR3783412} and \cite{MR4098041}.